Multilingual Learning-ELD

 Seal of Biliteracy

-In accordance with Section 2-3.159 of the Illinois School Code, Adlai E. Stevenson High School is proud to offer current Juniors and Seniors (native English and English Language Learners (ELs) the opportunity to test for the Illinois State Seal of Biliteracy.
-It is highlighted on high school diplomas and serves as a statement of accomplishment for college admission and future employment.
+Stevenson High School is proud to offer current Juniors and Seniors the opportunity to test for the Illinois State Seal of Biliteracy.
+It is highlighted on high school transcripts and diplomas and serves as a statement of accomplishment for college admission and future employment.

 To attain the Illinois State Seal of Biliteracy, students must demonstrate a high level of proficiency in English and at least one other language.
 An "intermediate high" composite score, or an "intermediate high" score in all four domains, including speaking, writing, reading, and listening, is evidence of attainment via an approved world language assessment.